-What others are saying about the CCC approach:
+What others are saying about the CCC approach

-Music student at Doane College, Nebraska:
+Music student at Doane University, Nebraska:

 It's really interesting that we got to see Dr. Caron Collins present about Curious, Collaborative, and Creative the other day because I think it really applies to the reading*.
 I really liked how she gave the students in the Wind Ensemble a lot of the power and allowed us to make our interpretation of the music instead of learning the conductor's interpretation.
 It allowed us to take more ownership with our playing and I was much more engaged!
 Her exercise of having us create gestures that resembled our interpretation of the piece was very authentic and made a huge difference.
 I am excited to use this in my classroom when I graduate.

 * Abeles, H. F., & Custodero, L. A. (2010).
 Critical issues in music education: Contemporary theory and practice.
 New York: Oxford University Press.

 CCC was an entirely different way of thinking that I had not previously encountered.
 Reflecting on how I was taught, it's difficult to change your point of view and relinquish control of the class and allow the class to drive the instruction.
 CCC transforms a typical band setting into a living, breathing educational experience.
 Rather than simply playing through a piece, students will react to the music by either creating something new, responding in a personal way, or performing the music in an unorthodox format.
 This musical enrichment helps students develop critical thinking skills and come away with a more memorable experience.
 The students enjoy taking charge of the curriculum and driving their learning in the direction they want to go.
 It can be tough at first to release control, but the final product takes on a life of its own, and it is truly as irreplaceable experience.

 Professor at The Crane School of Music: